 The oven is often the unsung hero of a busy household, helping to prepare Sunday roasts, goodies such as cakes and cookies, as well as the (occasional) frozen pizza to crispy perfection.
 Without an oven, your kitchen almost seems bare.
 An oven is an essential appliance, but before you buy one, you’ll need to get a good idea of what type best fits your personal circumstances and preferences.

-The more common option for households, electric ovens make up the majority of the market, with the oven type cheaper to buy than gas ovens.
-With more brands and model types available, an electric oven may be your best bet if you’re looking for something specific, or if you like to have plenty of options up your sleeve.
+The more common option for households, electric ovens make up the majority of the market and are usually cheaper to buy than gas ovens.
+With more brands and model types available, an electric oven may be your best bet if you’re looking for something specific, or if you like to have plenty of options to choose from.

-The main difference comes from how the oven cooks your food, in particular how it heats up the air inside.
 A conventional oven heats from the bottom up, but can create inconsistent cooking as pockets of cooler air can form in some areas.
 In comparison, convection ovens will circulate warm air from the back via a fan, and can usually be set to a lower temperature than conventional ovens while still achieving the same end results.
-As it circulates air however, pans and dishes with high edges may impact on how well cooked your food is, so be mindful of what you’re preparing your dinner in.
+As it circulates air, however, pans and dishes with high edges may impact how well cooked your food is, so be mindful of what you’re preparing your dinner in.

 While steam ovens may not be at the top of everyone’s list, they have begun to become quite popular in recent years, with the water-based oven providing an alternative for consumers.
-Steam ovens work by injecting water into a boiler, either through a separate cannister or through a connection to the water line, with the steam then heating the oven.
+Steam ovens work by injecting water into a boiler, either through a separate canister or through a connection to the waterline, with the steam then heating the oven.
 The steam cuts down the need for oils, which can provide a healthier alternative for households.

 When it comes to ovens, your household size, as well as whether or not your place is the usual spot for those Sunday night dinners, will determine the size and capacity of oven you should go with, with plenty of brands offering both single and double-ovens for you to consider.

-More suitable for bigger families, or those that like to cook in bulk, a double oven is essentially two single ovens stacked on top of each other, which are often between 72-90cm tall.
-The main benefit of a double oven is that households can use one oven to cook, while simultaneously using the other oven for grilling, making big meals and roasts easier to create.
+Double ovens are ideal for bigger families, or those that like to cook in bulk, because it’s essentially two single ovens stacked on top of each other, often between 72-90cm tall.
+The main benefit of a double oven is that households can use one oven to grill or make roasts, while simultaneously baking dessert.

-Self-cleaning ovens can be further categories into Pyrolytic and Catalytic, with both keeping your oven clean in different ways.
-Pyrolytic, the more common type, heats up to 500 degrees, effectively burning any food residue left behind, with consumers simply left to sweep up the ashes, while Catalytic ovens are lined with special chemicals that absorb any food spills to make general clean up easier.
+Self-cleaning ovens can be further categorised into pyrolytic and catalytic, with both keeping your oven clean in different ways.
+Pyrolytic, the more common type, heats the internal cavity at a high temperature to essentially ‘burn’ all the residue, leaving ash and grime that you can now wipe off.
+Meanwhile, catalytic ovens are lined with special chemicals that absorb any food spills to make cleaning easier.

-Regardless of which one you prefer, a self-cleaning function will set you back an additional amount, but when it comes to cutting down on your chores, it may be well worth the money.
+Regardless of which one you prefer, a self-cleaning function typically means you’ll need to fork out a premium price tag.
+But when it comes to cutting down on your chores, it may be well worth the money.

 While you won’t find one in every kitchen, a warming drawer could be the difference between a hit dinner or a disaster, with the handy feature used to keep plates and foods warm if you’re pressed for time.
 Warming drawers are also ideal for defrosting food, handy for those who forgot to take the chicken out of the fridge.

 Warming drawers are generally installed in a wall cavity, usually above or below the oven, with an electronic panel located in the top interior edge of the drawer for a rather sleek design.
-While not necessary for most households, if you’re regularly hosting dinner at your place, or you’re hopeless combining all elements of the meal together while they’re still warm, a warming drawer may be a worthwhile option looking into.
+While not necessary for most households, if you’re regularly hosting dinner at your place, or have trouble combining all the elements of a meal together while they’re still warm, a warming drawer may be a worthwhile option looking into.